zkanda/zkanda.github.io/content/tech/4-setting-a-different-vimrc-and-runtime-for-vim.md

 +++

 Today, I decided to update my script and search for a way to easily change how I can load `vimrc` and `.vim/` directory.
-And vim provides a very convenient way to do it using environment variable.
+And vim provides a very convenient way to do it using the environment variable.

 * `VIMINIT` - for switching vimrc.
 * `VIMRUNTIME` - for the .vim directory.